jmeistrich/jmeistrich.github.io/_posts/travel/2013-12-06-work-or-vacation.md

 I have a little bit of trouble with the first one.
 I'm expected to answer with the city I live in, but I don't live anywhere.
 So am I from San Diego because I was born there?
 Or am I from San Francisco because that's where I last had an apartment?
 Or am I from Seattle because I most recently spent a a couple months there?
 After a year of traveling where will I be "from?"
-I'm currently just saying California and going into more detail if we keep talking.
+I'm just saying California and going into more detail if we keep talking.

 But the most vexing question for me is <b>"work or holiday?"</b> On my last trip, it was easy.
 I was on holiday.
 Sure, I was doing some work here and there, but I was primarily on holiday.

-But how do I define what I'm currently doing?
+But how do I define what I'm doing?
 If I say I'm working they ask me how I managed to get a job in Singapore, so that's the wrong answer.
 I'm not on vacation since I don't have a normal life to return to.
 So I'm not really sure how to answer the question.
 I'm currently saying "I'm traveling indefinitely while starting a software company."
 This then sparks even harder questions:

 <ul>
 <li>Oh an IT guy!
 You must be rich.
 Why are you staying in a hostel?</li>